HolyGrease/Algorithm-k-NN/Readme.md

 		"Class"]

 Now we can create Dataset object.
 Arguments:
-- data - basicly list of list
+- data - just list of list
 - target index - index of target attribute, attribute that contains classes values
 - column or attributes names - list of attributes names
 - name - Dataset name